Connect with us

 Retirement might seem like a long way off, but the average retirement age in the United States in 2022 was 61.
 The same study found that on average people thought they were going to retire at age 66.

-For anyone born after 1960, full retirement don't kick in until age 67, leaving a six-year gap between that and the average retirement age.
+For anyone born after 1960, full retirement benefits don’t kick in until age 67, leaving a six-year gap between that and the average retirement age.

 Retiring earlier than you had planned can occur for many reasons, but involuntary ones, like job loss, injury or illness, can be a financial strain.
 The general rule is that you need about 80% of your pre-retirement income to be financially comfortable in retirement.
-This consists of all sources of income, Social Security benefits, pensions and investments.
+This consists of all sources of income, including Social Security benefits, pensions and investments.

 If you are behind where you should be in savings, the Internal Revenue Service allows you to make catch-up contributions starting the year you turn 50.
 Employees who are 50 or older with a 401(k), 403(b) or 457(b) can contribute an extra US$7,500 a year.
-This money grows tax-free and helps an extra cushion when you retire.
+This money grows tax-free and helps provide an extra cushion when you retire.
 At age 50, an extra $1,000 per year can also be contributed for individual retirement accounts and Roth IRA accounts.

 Another way to save: Many hotels, restaurants and retail outlets offer senior discounts starting at age 50.